hg90/academic-kickstart/content/home/about.md

 # Biography

-Haipeng Gao is a currently a thrid year PhD student studying Statistics and Operations Research. {{% staticref "files/resume.pdf" %}}Download my Resume{{% /staticref %}}.
+I am currently a fourth year PhD student studying Statistics and Operations Research at University of North Carolina at Chapel Hill.
+It is my great privilege to have [Prof. Chuanshu Ji](http://www.stat.unc.edu/faculty/ji.html) supervising my doctoral reserach.

+ My research interests are broadly in the areas of using Bayesian approach to solve problems on dynamic models such as stochastic differential equations and Markov-based models.
+My current research focuses on Bayesian inference on stochastic cusp differential equations.

+ Before joing UNC, I received MS in Mathematics from [Courant Institute, NYU](https://cims.nyu.edu/) and BS in Applied Mathematics from UNC - Chapel Hill.
+My resume is {{% staticref "files/resume.pdf" %}}here{{% /staticref %}}.